Lawsuit claims Google pays Apple billions to stay out of the search engine business

-However, a new class action lawsuit has been filed in California that claims the arrangement hurts other search engine companies as well as the businesses who place ads with Google.
-It goes a step further though by suggesting that Apple and Google should be broken up into smaller companies for violating US antitrust laws.
+A new class action lawsuit filed in California claims the arrangement hurts other search engine companies as well as the businesses who place ads with Google.
+It goes a step further as well, suggesting that Apple and Google should be broken up into smaller companies for violating US antitrust laws.

 What's particularly interesting about this lawsuit is that if it makes it as far as the discovery process, we could finally learn the exact amount that Google pays Apple each year to be the default search engine on its devices.